-Each year the middle school will have individual pictures taken during our registration days in August.
-Envelopes outlining the packages available and their cost will be included in our mailing of the registration materials.
+Each year the middle school will have individual pictures taken during our registration in August.
+Orders are placed online through the picture company website.
 The pictures will be placed in a school annual, which will be sold at the end of the year.
-Please note that all checks for payment must be made out to the photographer.